LMH01/MGT2_Mod_Tool/README.md

     - You can add your own themes
     - Existing themes can be removed
     - It is possible to add custom translations for your themes
+- **Share genres**
+    - You can simply share genres with your friends.
+Here is how it works:
+        - First you will need to export the selected genre.
+For that you have to go into the *share* menu, there you have to click *export genre*.
+Select the genre that you would like to export now from the list and click ok.
+The needed files are now copied into a folder, open this folder by clicking yes on the next step.
+To share the genre you simply have to copy that folder and give it to your friend.
+To import it you have to click *import genre* in the share menu and select the folder.
+Done you can check if everything is correct and click okay to add the genre to Mad Games Tycoon 2.
 - **Edit the `NpcGames.txt` file**
     - You can add or remove a genre id to/from this file.
 This has the effect that games released by NPC-Companies can have the specified genre.
     - Additionally, you can change the chance with which the genre id should be added to the file.
 (100% = All games will have the corresponding genre as genre)